9 Effective Workout Hacks To Spend Less Time In The Gym

 On the same note, minimize the number of exercises that require you to train one side of the body individually.
 This is especially true on the upper body exercises.
 While they provide functionality, they significantly increase the amount of time per exercise.

 The only exception is unilateral single leg training.
-Single leg exercises are very beneficial as they often portray real-life body positions.
+Single leg exercises are very beneficial as they often portray real-life body positions, and they strengthen your core muscles simultaneously.

-Another useful technique that you can implement to shorten your workout is a time restriction.
+Another useful technique that you can implement to speed up your workout is a time restriction.
 This means putting a strict time limit for each exercise(s) that you are performing.

 For example, you should only spend 15 minutes per exercise.
 Once the timer goes off, you must move on to the next exercise.